 The tech on the bike functioned well.
 The traction control was usable, and not too aggressive when it kicked in (on its lowest setting).
 The shifter was also next level, and as for the power options, there was no point in running anything other than the Full Monty.

 What didn’t impress me was the crappy dash, that harks back to a time of flares and gold medallions.
 I’m sure it would’ve looked great down the local discotheque back in the 70s, but this is 2019, and the Ninja’s dash was by far the most crowded, confusing and retina burning, with its plethora of colours that relate to your revs.
 It was very distracting and very frustrating.
 On the whole, I expected more from the ZX-10RR.

 I get what Kawasaki’s tried to achieve, but I’d sooner have a ZX-10R SE over one of these, because I know how much more stable the electronic suspension would have made the package.
 As for the engine, that’s still the big issue for me.
 I get that this is a race-focused motorcycle, borne out of multiple world championships, but decent low-down torque and usable gears aren’t too much to ask for, surely?

-Come back this time tomorrow to find out which bike came fourth in our countdown to find the Ultimate Sports Bike.Enjoy more Fast Bikes reading in the four-weekly magazine.
+Come back this time tomorrow to find out which bike came fourth in our countdown to find the Ultimate Sports Bike.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.